 Molds are found most everywhere and grow quickly on common building materials.
 Every person responds to molds differently.
+Excessive mold growing in your crawl space can result in symtoms of a "sick building".
 These "sick building syndrome" symptoms which include eye, nose, throat, and skin irritations as well as nonspecific hypersensitivity reactions of the body.
-In addition to human ailments, Mold contamination poses potential great risks to the longevity of your home.
-Mold growth leads to potential dry rot, which is the deterioration of materials your house needs to stand.
+In addition to human ailments, mold contamination poses potential great risks to the longevity of your home.
+Mold growth leads to potential dry rot, which is the deterioration of materials your house needs to remain standing.

 Our certified Applied Microbial Remediation Technicians (AMRT) understand mold and can evaluate your crawl space to determine the best option for dealing with any mold in the crawl space.
 Depending on your particular mold situation and needs, we will coordinate options to meet your goals as well as your budget.